ai/evil-blocks/README.md

 ## Extensions

-Evil Blocks has tiny core.
-It only finds blocks by selectors, sets `@block` property and calls `init` method.
-Any others features (like event bindings or `@$()` method) was created by filters and can be disabled or replaced.
+Evil Blocks has a tiny core.
+It only finds blocks via selectors, sets the `@block` property and calls the `init` method.
+Any other features (like event bindings or `@$()` method) are created by filters and can be disabled or replaced.

-Before calling `init`, Evil Blocks processes object throw the filters list in `evil.block.filters`.
-Filter accepts object as first argument and unique class ID as second.
-It can find some properties in object, work with block DOM nodes and add/remove some object properties.
-If filter will return `false`, Evil Blocks will stop block vitalizing and will not call `init` method.
+Before calling `init`, Evil Blocks processes an object through the filters list in `evil.block.filters`.
+A filter accepts an object as its first argument and an unique class ID as the second.
+It can find some properties inside of the object, work with block DOM nodes and add/remove some object properties.
+If filter returns `false`, Evil Blocks will stop block vitalizing and will not call the `init` method.

 Default filters:

-1. **Don’t vitalize same DOM node twice.** It return `false` if block was already initialized with this class ID.
+1. **Don’t vitalize same DOM node twice.** It returns `false` if a block was already initialized with a given ID.
-2. **Add `@$()` method.** It add shortcut find method to object.
+2. **Add `@$()` method.** It adds a shortcut find method to an object.
-3. **Add shortcuts to `@element`.** It add properties for all children with `data-role` attribute.
+3. **Add shortcuts to `@element`.** It adds properties for all children with `data-role` attribute.
-4. **Bind block events.** Find, bind listeners and remove all methods with name like `on event`.
+4. **Bind block events.** Find, bind listeners and remove all the methods with a name like `on event`.
 5. **Smarter window load listener.** Run `load on window` listener immediately, if window is already loaded.
-6. **Bind window and body events.** Find, bind listeners and remove all methods with name like `event on window` or `event on body`.
+6. **Bind window and body events.** Find, bind listeners and remove all the methods with a name like `event on window` or `event on body`.
-7. **Bind elements events.** Find, bind listeners and remove all methods with name like `event on child`.
+7. **Bind elements events.** Find, bind listeners and remove all the methods with a name like `event on child`.

 You can add you own filter to `evil.block.filters`.
 Most filters should be added after first filter to not been called on already initialized blocks.